 More people pooling resources in new ways

 Though it was some years back, I find myself referring to concepts I learned during a keynote address by Clay Shirky, NYU professor and author of Here Comes Everybody and Cognitive Surplus, at a Drupal conference in Chicago.
-Shirky's talk centered largely on a theme from a quote by Mark Smith, Research Sociologist at Microsoft, who said that the history of civilization could be summed up in seven words:
+Shirky's talk centered largely on a theme from a quote by Marc Smith, a former research sociologist at Microsoft, who said that the history of civilization could be summed up in seven words:

 "More people pooling resources in new ways."